Skip to content

 A high level strategic directive that establishes a principle based approach on a subject.
 Policy is operationalised through Procedures that give instructions and set out processes to implement a Policy....moreA high level strategic directive that establishes a principle based approach on a subject.
 Policy is operationalised through Procedures that give instructions and set out processes to implement a Policy.

-Policy and Procedure Definition Dictionary
+Policy Instrument Definition Dictionary

 Policy Instrument